FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 threshold: It is used to give certainty when outputting the results in a probabilistic graph.
 We denote it by <img src="https://render.githubusercontent.com/render/math?math=\theta">.
 In our experiments we set it to 0.1,...,0.5.

-numSamples: It is used to indicate the number of samples for weakly-global and global nucleus decompositions which are based on Monte-Carlo sampling
+numSamples: It is used to indicate the number of samples for weakly-global and global nucleus decompositions which are based on Monte-Carlo sampling.
+We set numSamples to 200 in our experimanets.

 precision: It is used to change weights to the actual probabilities.
 For cnr-2000, and Flickr-proc the precisions are equal to 2 and 16, respectively.